devtron-labs/devtron/docs/setup/install/installation-configuration.md

 | **DEX\_CONFIG** | dex config if you want to integrate login with SSO \(optional\) for more information check [Argocd documentation](https://argoproj.github.io/argo-cd/operator-manual/user-management/) | NA |
 | **EXTERNAL\_SECRET\_AMAZON\_REGION** | AWS region for the secret manager to pick \(required\) | NA |
 | **PROMETHEUS\_URL** | URL of Prometheus where all cluster data is stored; if this is wrong, you will not be able to see application metrics like CPU, RAM, HTTP status code, latency, and throughput \(required\) | NA |

+## Configuration Of Resources

+**Small Resources:**

+Devtron provides ways to control how much memory or CPU a container can use for the microservices you installed.
+You can modify the resources that are allocated to a container based on your requirements.
+To configure the small resources (less than 10 applications) based on the requirements, append the Devtron installation command with  `-f https://raw.githubusercontent.com/devtron-labs/devtron/main/charts/devtron/resources-small.yaml`.

 **Configure Overrides**